Jannis-afk/esp32-fake-wol/README.md

 ### Testing the Captive Portal

+If the ESP32 is conncted visit it via its IP Adress or at http://wol-esp.local

 If you're not seeing the captive portal login message, use these test files:

 **Python Test Script:**